Cal State Fullerton Titans: Wrestling

 Wrestling dates to 1968 at Cal State Fullerton.
 The Titans never won a team championship but boast 31 conference champions, 12 Div.
 I and 3 Div.
 II All-Americans and 87 NCAA Div.
 I national qualifiers including at least one in each of the last 26 seasons.
 Titan Wrestling competed in Division I in the PAC-10 conference, as the Big West Conference did not support wrestling.
 Cal State Fullerton's intercollegiate wrestling program was discontinued after 43 years at the conclusion of the 2010–11 season.
 The program was given the opportunity to continue operating if it could fund its own annual budget.
 An action was considered at the end of the 2009–10 season, an extensive fund-raising campaign for the 2010–11 season came up short of the $196,145 cash deposited goal by the Aug.
 2 deadline.
-Two former Titan wrestler's include current UFC Bantamweight Champion T.J.
+Two former Titan wrestler's include former UFC Bantamweight Champion T.J.
 Dillashaw and former Pride/Strikeforce/UFC Champion Dan Henderson.